 Hitachi offers investors compelling strengths through Japanese engineering excellence and diversified business operations:

-• Diversified Business Portfolio: Operations across IT, energy, infrastructure, and healthcare sectors provide revenue stability and multiple growth vectors that reduce single-industry dependency and cyclical vulnerability worldwide in global markets.
+- Portfolio Breadth Stability: Operations across IT, energy, infrastructure, and healthcare sectors provide revenue stability and multiple expansion avenues that reduce single-industry dependency and cyclical vulnerability across regions.

-• Digital Transformation Leader: Strong capabilities in IoT, AI, and cloud technologies through Lumada platform position Hitachi to capitalize on enterprise digitalization trends globally with strong market opportunities and growth potential.
+- Digital Transformation Leader: Strong capabilities in IoT, AI, and cloud technologies through Lumada platform position Hitachi to capitalize on enterprise digitalization trends across enterprise markets, service demand, and client adoption.

-• Infrastructure Investment Theme: Exposure to power grid modernization, rail systems, and renewable energy infrastructure supports long-term demand as governments prioritize sustainable development and modernization initiatives globally.
+- Infrastructure Investment Theme: Exposure to power grid modernization, rail systems, and renewable energy infrastructure supports long-term demand as governments prioritize sustainable development and modernization programs in key markets.

-• Japanese Manufacturing Quality: Heritage of precision engineering and quality manufacturing enhances brand reputation and supports premium positioning in B2B and industrial markets worldwide with strong customer loyalty and trust for success.
+- Japanese Manufacturing Quality: Heritage of precision engineering and quality manufacturing enhances brand reputation and supports premium positioning in B2B and industrial markets across long-term customer relationships, trust, and repeat demand.

 🐌 Key considerations before investing in Hitachi